fabric8io/fabric8/docs/console.md

-## Web Console
+## Console

-The Web Console is based on the [hawtio project](http://hawt.io/) and provides a rich HTML5 based web application for working with Kubernetes and the underlying containers reusing the various [hawtio plugins](http://hawt.io/plugins/index.html).
+The Console is based on the [hawtio project](http://hawt.io/) and provides a rich HTML5 based web application for working with Kubernetes and the underlying containers reusing the various [hawtio plugins](http://hawt.io/plugins/index.html).

 ### Getting Started